Mitigating “Caregiving Risk” – 3 Things You Can Control

 c.
 Investment portfolio that you can draw down from without withdrawal penalties

 Different options will be suitable for different people but the key is to have the money ready when you need it and intentionally building this flexibility into your plans well in advance.
-If you never had to shoulder the responsibility of being a caregiver, this funds can be easily redirected towards retirement with little negative impact.
+If you never had to shoulder the responsibility of being a caregiver, these funds can be easily redirected towards retirement with little negative impact.